-This should be separate from the thank you email and easily searchable.
+The receipt email should be separate from the thank you email and easily searchable.
 That means you should add the word “receipt” to the subject line of the email to make it easier to retrieve later.
 You can also upsell, cross-sell or tell customers more about your company right on the receipt.

-Emails to Increase Lifetime Value
+Emails to Increase Customer Lifetime Value

 A cross-sell is suggesting products related to a purchase.
 For example, if you buy a camera you might need a memory card.
 If you buy a new television, you might need a warranty.